 Four-Part Name Requirements for OLE DB Providers

-Distributed queries can use four-part names only if the OLE DB provider supports:
+Distributed queries can use four-part names only if the OLE DB provider supports the following:

-- Restrictions on all the name parts that it supports in the IDBSchemaRowset interface.
-Restrictions are a mechanism defined in OLE DB for specifying the search criteria for meta data queries using the OLE DB schema rowsets.
+Restrictions on all the name parts that the provider supports in the IDBSchemaRowset interface.
+Restrictions are a mechanism defined in OLE DB for specifying the search criteria for metadata queries using the OLE DB schema rowsets.

-If an OLE DB provider does not meet these requirements, it can be referenced only using pass-through queries in the OPENDATASOURCE or OPENROWSET function.
+If an OLE DB provider does not meet these requirements, the provider can be referenced only by using pass-through queries in the OPENDATASOURCE or OPENROWSET function.